UPennEoR/ml_rfi/README.md

 ## Simulated Data

 *SimVisRFI_15_120_v3.h5* - Contains 1000 simulated waterfall visibilities over baseline lengths of 15m to 120m.
 RFI includes
-                         stations and more spurious events (timescales >= 30).
+                         stations and more random events (timescales >= 30).
+Deprecated!!!

 *SimVisRFI_v2.h5* - Contains 1000 simulated waterfall visibilities for one baseline type.
 RFI includes
                   stations and speckled RFI.
+Deprecated!!!

 *SimVisRFI_15_120_NoStations.h5* - Contains 300 simulated waterfall visibilities over baseline lengths of 15m to 120m.
 No RFI
                                  stations (e.g. ORBCOM), all RFI is randomly placed across all times & frequencies.
                                  Addittionaly includes randomized burst events where RFI is placed at all frequencies for a time sample.
+Deprecated!!!

+*SimVis_3000_v13.h5* - Amalgamation of several previous simulated training datasets, and the most recently used for training.

 ## Real Data
 Ground truth is NOT 100% certain for this dataset.
 It's based entirely on what XRFI perceives as RFI and is prone to